c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 Scrum and Kanban are examples of discrete methodlogies that implement the Agile approach.

 # 8. [Waterfall or Agile?](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)

+Both have their place.

+When developing a weapons control system, the requirements should be clarified in advanced and need to be stable.
+A waterfall approach  makes a perfect sense in this case.

+When you are loking to create the next big social media platform for iOS and Android, this high level of uncertainty calls for an agile approach.
+It will require multiple iterations.

 # 9. [Core Object-Orientation Concepts](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)
 # 10. [Objects](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)
 # 11. [The Class](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)